Conservatism: Tradition

 Despite the lack of a universal definition, certain themes can be recognized as common across conservative thought.
 According to philosopher Michael Oakeshott:

 To be conservative […] is to prefer the familiar to the unknown, to prefer the tried to the untried, fact to mystery, the actual to the possible, the limited to the unbounded, the near to the distant, the sufficient to the superabundant, the convenient to the perfect, present laughter to utopian bliss.

 Such traditionalism may be a reflection of trust in time-tested methods of social organization, giving 'votes to the dead'.
 Traditions may also be steeped in a sense of identity.

 Hierarchy

 In contrast to the tradition-based definition of conservatism, some left-wing political theorists like Corey Robin define conservatism primarily in terms of a general defense of social and economic inequality.
 From this perspective, conservatism is less an attempt to uphold old institutions and more "a meditation on—and theoretical rendition of—the felt experience of having power, seeing it threatened, and trying to win it back".
-On another occasion, Robin argues for a more complex relation:

-Conservatism is a defense of established hierarchies, but it is also fearful of those established hierarchies.
-It sees in their assuredness of power the source of corruption, decadence and decline.
-Ruling regimes require some kind of irritant, a grain of sand in the oyster, to reactivate their latent powers, to exercise their atrophied muscles, to make their pearls.

 In Conservatism: A Rediscovery (2022), political philosopher Yoram Hazony argues that, in a traditional conservative community, members have importance and influence to the degree they are honored within the social hierarchy, which includes factors such as age, experience, and wisdom.
 Conservatives often glorify hierarchies, as demonstrated in an aphorism by conservative philosopher Nicolás Gómez Dávila: "Hierarchies are celestial.
 In hell all are equal."
 The word hierarchy has religious roots and translates to 'rule of a high priest.'